Wunderbyte-GmbH/moodle-theme_move/README.md

 Move is Moodle's theme that makes online environments more clean and intuitive for learners and educators.
 Its intuitive layout is optimised for online learning, focusing on the things that matter - your learning activities and content.

-Movee is built on Boostrap4 and Mustache templates.
+Moovee is built on Boostrap4 and Mustache templates.

 Documentation
 =============